htunkhainglynn/eloquent-javascript/async/README.md

 ### Promise comes to help.
 - Promise is a object that represents a future value.
-- We can remove callback hell with Promise.
+- We can remove callback hell with Promise by chaining.
+So it becomes easy to read.
 - Promise has 3 states.
   - Pending: Initial state, not fulfilled or rejected.
   - Fulfilled: Operation completed successfully.